Krishna1594/Krishna1594.github.io/_posts/2024-03-19-TheExpanse.md

 The show first aired on December 14, 2015, with the premiere episode titled "Dulcinea."
 The series originally aired on the Syfy network in the United States.
 It premiered as a two-episode pilot event, with "Dulcinea" followed by the second episode, "The Big Empty," on the same night.
 Since then, "The Expanse" has continued to air subsequent seasons, gaining a dedicated fanbase and critical acclaim for its storytelling, world-building, and visual effects.

-I really like this show because of the attentention to detail in this show is unparalleled.
-See for yourself what astrophysicists and astronauts have got to saay about "The Expanse":
+I really like this show because of the attention-to-detail, which in this show is unparalleled.
+See for yourself what astrophysicists and astronauts have got to say about "The Expanse":

-### Astronaut Chris Hadfield reviews 'The Expasne'
+### Astronaut Chris Hadfield reviews 'The Expanse'

 {% include elements/video.html video_ids="BkoMHhu0P9Y" %}

 Skip to 12:02 minuites for the review directly.

-###
+### Astrophysicist Dr. Becky Smethrust on reviews 'The Expanse'

+Catch Dr. Becky reviewing 'The Expanse' in her youtube channel where she highlights the the level of detail in this show.

+{% include elements/video.html video_ids="O25-_eEdxaw" %}